rdcron/PopupManager/docs/README.md

 ---

 As stated before, tapping outside the popup view will dismiss the popup by default.
 This behavior can be changed by setting the `touchOutsideDismisses` parameter of PopupLink to false.
 This of course would require an alternate method of dismissing the popup.
-For this, PopupManager injects the `popupDismiss` EnvironmentValue which can be accessed via the `@Environment(\.popupDismiss)` environment value.
+For this, the root `PopupManager` injects the `popupDismiss` EnvironmentValue which can be accessed via the `@Environment(\.popupDismiss)` environment value.

 ```Swift
 struct DismissablePopup: View {